There are countless rides not run by Team Coastal, but enjoyed by our members each year. Some fundraise, some are just fun.

 What about my hybrid?

 This one can work.
-You'll probably suffer extra for those big tires, but you'll keep up with the Navel and some Valencia pace rides.
+You'll probably suffer a bit extra for those big tires, but you'll keep up with the pace on our rides.
 We have one member who routinely lays the smackdown on a bunch of us on his 'cross bike.
-Most find them to get heavy, and they don't really handle the same as a true road bike, though.
+These ones are indispensible in gravel, and many TC members use them for certain rides.
+Cyclocross is a ton of fun.

 Many bike manufacturers have a wide range of road bikes - endurance, 'free-road,' endurance, touring, racing.
 Any of those will work.
 Each brings strengths and weaknesses to the party, and finding the right bike for you demands the right fit, and a bike that meets your needs as a rider.
 Talk to Coastal members when you meet us if you're looking at bikes.
 We love to talk about those!